Only Societal Contributors Should Vote

 In short, if you contribute more, you get a larger say.
 Which is how it should be.

-For example, we could have four voting units: Defense, Business, Stakeholder, and Public.
+For example, we could have four voting units: Defense, Business, Contributor, and Public.
 Defense would include things like the military and full-service veterans.
 Business would include individuals that own a business that pays a certain amount of corporate tax and employs at least x number of employees.
-Stakeholder would be the “net taxpayer” on the basis of a 50/50 split internally in each state led by a federal constitution.
-Public would be the other 50 in the stakeholder equation (obviously, discounting defense/business unit population).
+Contributor would be the “net taxpayer” on the basis of a 50/50 split internally in each state led by a federal constitution.
+Public would be the other 50 in the contributor equation (obviously, discounting defense/business unit population).

 In practice, this method is accomplishing the same philosophy of the above two lackluster arguments without the drawbacks.